Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 - [Maven 3](http://maven.apache.org/download.cgi)
 - [Azure CLI 2.0](https://docs.microsoft.com/cli/azure/install-az-cli2)

-This get started guide uses the Maven build tool to build and run Java source code, but other build tools such as Gradle or SBT work fine with the Azure Management libraries for Java.
+This get started guide uses the Maven build tool to build and run Java source code, but other build tools such as Gradle work fine with the Azure libraries for Java.

 ## Set up authentication